Robert Garcia (California congressman): 2022

 On December 22, 2021, Garcia announced his candidacy for California's 42nd congressional district in the United States House of Representatives in 2022.
 The district had previously been the 47th, represented by Alan Lowenthal.
 Lowenthal and his colleague Lucille Roybal-Allard both announced that they were not running for reelection as California lost a congressional seat for the first time in its history.
-Garcia chose to swear his oath of office using the U.S. Constitution, a picture of his parents and an original Superman #1 comic.
+Garcia chose to swear his oath of office using the U.S. Constitution, a picture of his parents and an original Action Comics #1 the first appearance of Superman which is considered the start of the golden age of comics.

+Tenure

+Garcia was one of the leading figures in the expulsion of George Santos as one of the representatives who filed motions to remove Santos from the House, including the one which ultimately led to the successful expulsion of Santos.
+Prior to the passage of the ultimately successful resolution, Garcia predicted that the motion would pass "overwhelmingly"; the final vote of the resolution was 311–114.

+Garcia voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.